 - Persistence of those high levels

 Providing extended periods of low insulin levels can prevent the development of insulin resistance.
 How to provide those low levels?
-A daily period of fasting.
+Periods of fasting.

 This may sound strange, but this is the way we used to eat.
 Suppose you eat breakfast at 8 am and dinner at 6 pm.
 You eat for 10 hours of the day and fast for 14 hours.
 This happens every single day, and the reason we use the word ‘break-fast’.
 This is the meal that breaks our fast implying that fasting is simply a part of everyday life.
 The body spends roughly equal portions of every day in the fed (insulin high, storing fat) and the fasted state (insulin low, burning fat).
 Because of this nice balance, weight tends to stay stable over time.
 Up until the 1980s, this was pretty standard practice and obesity was not a big issue.Somehow, we moved away from this traditional way of eating and now eat constantly.
-We are hounded to eat something the minute we get out of bed in the morning whether we are hungry or not, believing that eating white bread and jam is better than eating nothing at all.
-We are pestered to eat throughout the day and not stop until it is time for bed.
+We frequently eat the minute we get out of bed in the morning whether we are hungry or not, believing that eating white bread and jam or whole grain cereal is better than eating nothing at all.
+We eat throughout the day and don’t stop until it is time for bed.
 Large surveys show that most Americans eat 6-10 times per day.
 Now our body spends the majority of time in the fed state, and we wonder why we can’t lose weight.

 Eating constantly does not provide the critical period of very low insulin to balance the high insulin periods.
 Persistently high insulin leads to insulin resistance, which leads only to higher insulin.
 This is the vicious cycle of weight gain that we must break with fasting.